rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 I want to go back to Alex's response, or lack thereof, to Don:
-Everything is just fermions and bosons, but that is not that the interesting discussion.
+Everything is just fermions and bosons, but that is not the interesting discussion.
 The interesting question is:
 Are the laws of physics necessary and sufficient to derive everything known in the special sciences?